 Toward the end of Harry Potter and the Sorcerer's Stone, there's a scene where Harry, Ron, and Hermione are about to break the rules and leave their dormitory after-hours to stop the bad guy from stealing a powerful magic artifact.
 Before they leave, though, they must face none other than Neville Longbottom, a rather bumbling, ineffective student in their class.
 "You're sneaking out again, aren't you?" he asks.
 "I won't let you.
 You'll get [our classmates] into trouble again."
 He fails to stop them, and Harry and his friends manage to stop the villain...but at the end of the year banquet, headmaster Dumbledore gives the greatest honor to Neville.
-"It takes a great deal of bravery to stand up to our enemies," he explains, "but just as much to stand up to our friends."23 recognize patterns of sinful behavior, and the courage to call the person out on them.
+"It takes a great deal of bravery to stand up to our enemies," he explains, "but just as much to stand up to our friends."

+Although Neville never becomes truly close with Harry, Ron, or Hermione, he still stumbled across two of the key traits of an accountability partner: the ability to recognize patterns of sinful behavior, and the courage to call the person out on them.
 Sam, for example, recognized Frodo's tendency to secrecy and his temptation to carry his burden alone; he saw it happen in the Shire, and he recognized it a second time when Frodo left the Fellowship at the end of The Fellowship of the Ring.
 Or in real life, Sally has periodically seen things like my Facebook photo of a cart full of cheap post-Valentine's sale candy and rightly reached out to me in concern.